What is Pickleball Anyway?

 Pickleball, a mash-up of tennis, ping-pong, and badminton, is played on a court roughly a third the size of a tennis court.
 A net 34 (middle) to 36 (sides) inches high is suspended midway between the ends of the court.
 Players use a paddle, somewhat larger than a ping-pong paddle to hit a whiffle ball.
 The same size court is used to play both singles and doubles.
 Pickleball and its rules are easy to learn.
 Becoming expert, as with all sports, takes time and practice.

-Who Are We?
+Who We Are

-The Riderwood Pickleball Club–with around 100 members–includes players in their 60s, players in their 90s, and many in between.
+The Riderwood Pickleball Club–with over 100 members–includes players in their 60s, players in their 90s, and many in between.
 They possess a wide range of skills and abilities, from beginners through advanced players.
 Above all, they are enthusiastic and welcoming.
 For the most part, the emphasis is on fun and player improvement.

 The Club supports a variety of activities: